tsedio/tsed/docs/docs/converters.md

 <<< @/docs/docs/snippets/converters/model-usage.ts

-> Note: @@PropertyType@@ allow to specify the type of a collection.
+> Note: @@PropertyType@@ allows to specify the type of a collection.

-And its uses on a controller:
+And its use on a controller:

 <<< @/docs/docs/snippets/converters/controller-usage.ts

 In this example, Person model is used both as input and output types.

 ::: tip
-Because, in most case we use asynchronous calls (with async or promise), we have to use @@Returns@@ or @@ReturnsArray@@ decorators to tell swagger what is the model returns by your endpoint.
+Because in most cases we use asynchronous calls (with async or promise), we have to use @@Returns@@ or @@ReturnsArray@@ decorators to tell swagger what is the model returned by your endpoint.
 If you don't use swagger, you can also use @@ReturnType@@ decorator instead to force converter serialization.

 <<< @/docs/docs/snippets/converters/controller-usage-with-return-type.ts